Asgar-Fataymamode/Masterkick-iOS/README.md

 # Final Project - Masterkick

-Please contact me if you want to have access to the code.
+Contact me if you want to try out the app!

 ## Problem